 Universal login frequently asked questions

-Why is SFM moving to login via email?
+Why did SFM move to login via email?

-We’re moving away from usernames because they can be tough to remember, and pose challenges when logging in.
-Because users can typically easily remember their email address, we believe this change will make it easier for customers to access our web portals.
+We moved away from usernames because they can be tough to remember, and pose challenges when logging in.
+Because users can typically easily remember their email address, we believe this change makes it easier for customers to access our web portals.

 I’m not sure what email address I used to register, how do I find out?